-Running a boutique hotel in Rome for years, I know the questions people ask when trying to decide if they will come to Rome at Easter, or avoid it.
+After running a boutique hotel in Rome for years, I know the questions people ask when trying to decide if they will come to Rome at Easter, or avoid it.

 This page will help you decide if you should come to Rome during Easter time.

-The funny thing is that up until the early 2000's (right before the internet became many people's number one resource for trip planning), Rome used to get really crowded at Easter.
+Up until the early 2000's (right before the internet became many people's number one resource for trip planning), Rome used to get really crowded at Easter.

 Well, since the early 2000's, when every travel website said that Rome is to be avoided at Easter, guess what?
-Rome is NOT crowded at Easter!

 Everyone listened to the online advice, and now many people avoid Rome at Easter.

 Now, Rome is very crowded the week BEFORE Easter (Holy Week), and just after.
-But not on Easter weekend.

-The second thing I get asked alot about Easter in Rome - does it always rain?
+The second thing I get asked a lot about Easter in Rome - does it always rain?